PalestineHealthHub/PSmedlib/resources/psychological_effects.md

 - [Impact of war, religiosity and ideology on PTSD and psychiatric disorders in adolescents from Gaza Strip and South Lebanon](http://dx.doi.org/10.1016/j.socscimed.2012.02.025) _2012_ published in _Soc Sci Med_
 - [Short and longer-term psychological consequences of Operation Cast Lead: documentation from a mental health program in the Gaza Strip](http://dx.doi.org/10.1186/1752-1505-6-8) _2012_ published in _Confl Health_
 - [Major depression across West Bank: a cross-sectional general population study](http://dx.doi.org/10.1177/0020764010396410) _2012_ published in _Int J Soc Psychiatry_
-- [The effect of prolonged exposure to war-related stress among hospital personnel with different affect types: lessons from the Second Lebanon War and the Gaza "Cast Lead" operation](http://dx.doi.org/10.3402/ejpt.v3i0.7165) _2012_ published in _No Journal_
 - [Childrens mental health and civil society in the Gaza strip](http://www.ncbi.nlm.nih.gov/entrez/query.fcgi?holding=inleurlib_fft&cmd=Retrieve&db=PubMed&dopt=Citation&list_uids=22945199) _2012_ published in _PSYCHIATR.
 DANUB._
 - [Counseling and Mental Health Care in Palestine](no-link) _2012_ published in _J.
 Couns.
 Dev._
 - [Dehumanization, guilt and large group dynamics with reference to the west, Israel and the Palestinians.DP - Aug 2012](https://ovidsp.ovid.com/ovidweb.cgi?T=JS&CSC=Y&NEWS=N&PAGE=fulltext&D=psyc11&AN=2012-23062-008) _2012_ published in _British Journal of Psychotherapy_